Interstate Wildlife Violator Compact: Conflicting with State Laws

-The Compact provides general procedures to be followed by enforcement agencies and courts.
-A state can develop specific Compact procedures to comply with legal and administrative requirements of that state as long as the procedures comply with the intent of the Compact.
-The Compact does not affect the right of any participating state to apply any of its laws relating to license privileges to any person or circumstance.
-When the Compact conflicts with a state's laws, it remains in full force and effect for the at state without the conflicting provision.
+The compact provides general procedures for enforcement agencies and courts to follow.
+A state can develop specific Compact procedures to comply with the legal and administrative requirements of that state, as long as the procedures comply with the intent of the compact.
+The compact does not affect the right of any participating state to apply any of its laws relating to license privileges to any person or circumstance.
+When the Compact conflicts with a state's laws, it remains in full force and effect within the state, except for the conflicting provision.